 Next is to connect with a positive social circle.
 Call on your most trusted friend or ask your spouse for a date or simply do enjoyable activities with your kids.
 The idea is to release your stress by spending more time nurturing your relationship.

 Lastly, keep in touch with yourself.
-Keep track of your feelings and know the stimuli that’s causing your stress.
+Keep track of your feelings and know the stimuli that are causing your stress.
 You may want to use a journal to write your thoughts and release your negative feelings.

 What are adaptogens and how are they related to stress?